-As well as basic safeguarding training, the designated safeguarding lead and their deputy will receive specific training on their role and other relevant multi-agency training courses provided by the Local Safeguarding Children Board.
+As well as basic safeguarding training, the designated safeguarding lead and their deputy will receive Advanced training to at least Level 3 Child Protection.

 School staff will also receive training on the use of the Early Help Assessment and referral process as part of their safeguarding training.